Learn how to master the art of corporate growth through mergers and acquisitions.

 How Mergers and Acquisitions are Valued

 Mergers and acquisitions (M&A) are valued through a process known as "valuation."
-There are several methods that can be used to value a company in the context of an M&A transaction, including:
+Several methods can be used to value a company in the context of an M&A transaction, including:

 The choice of which method to use will depend on the specific circumstances of the transaction and the information available about the target company.
 It's common that more than one method will be used to value a company in an M&A transaction, and that the final purchase price will be negotiated between the parties involved.